sawyerf/youtube-sm/README.md

 - [Screenshots](#screenshots)

 ## Description
-Youtube_subscription_manager is an alternative to youtube.com to recover your subscriptions without requires an account *(You can also recover the videos of other platform).*
+Youtube_subscription_manager is an alternative to youtube.com to retrieve the videos of your subscriptions feed without requires an account *(You can also recover the videos of other platform).*

-It can gather informations about every video in a playlist, a channel or your subsciption feed and outputs it as a html page, a detailed list or a list of links.
+It can gather informations about every video in a playlist, a channel or your subsciptions feed and outputs it as a html page, a detailed list or a list of links.

 ## Installation
-1. Clone the project: `git clone https://github.com/sawyerf/Youtube_suscription_manager.git`
+1. Clone the project: `git clone https://gitlab.com/sawyerf/Youtube_suscription_manager.git`
 2. Open the folder you just cloned : `cd Youtube_subscription_manager`
 3. Execute the setup: `sudo python3 setup.py install`
 4. Recover your subscription file in youtube and you are ready to go !